Wellesley College Summer Session 2014

 - Please make sure that your application is complete.
 Most applications require registration fees and supporting documentation such as a transcript or recommendations.
 Applications will not be considered until they are complete, and it is the student’s responsibility to ensure that all documentation is received by the Wellesley College Summer Session Office.

 As a student in the Wellesley College Summer Session, you will experience the same quality of instruction that Wellesley undergraduates receive during the academic year.
 Our courses are approved for regular college credit.
-One college course unit is the equivalent of four semester hours.
+One Wellesley College Course Unit is the equivalent of four semester hours (4 Course Credits at Other Institutions).

 Students who wish to transfer Wellesley College Summer Session credit to other colleges and universities are advised to consult in advance with the appropriate academic authorities at their home institutions.